KiraMc/MapReduceWordCounting/README.md

 # MapReduceWordCounting
-Map Reduce word counting program by using MPI
+Map Reduce word counting program by using MPI and OpenMP